Treatment of funnel-shaped thoraxes with custom-made silicone prosthesis

 What are the possible complications?

-A small risk of a hematoma (blood clot in the operating room) is possible in the 48 hours following the operation.
-In this case, it is necessary to return to the operating room.
+There is a slight risk of a hematoma (blood clot in the operating room) occurring in the 48 hours following surgery.
+A second visit to the operating room is then necessary.

-As with any implant, a post-operative infection is rare but possible (less than 1% of cases).
-In this case, the implant must be removed and an antibiotic treatment must be given.
+As with any implant, post-operative infection is rare but possible (less than 1% of cases).
+In such cases, the implant must be removed and antibiotics administered.

-The edges of the implant may be visible especially in very thin patients.
-A correction by injection of purified fat can be considered in a second time.
+The edges of the implant may be visible, especially in very thin patients.
+Correction by injection of purified fat or lipofilling may be considered at a later stage.

 What are the steps to take before considering cosmetic surgery for a funnel chest with a custom-made silicone prosthesis?